Lady Be Good – Day 8, April 12, 1943

 Shelley's last day must have been an enormous struggle, completely on his own for probably the first time in his life with only his own thoughts for company, knowing he was all alone in this vast expanse of sand.
 Below is a photo of the terrain the Ripslinger, Shelley and Moore had been navigating since setting out on their own.
 Toner had mentioned on the Thursday that Moore, along with Adams were all gone, so I think Moore likely succumbed first of the three.

 Calanscio Dunes near where the remains of the crew of the Lady Be Good were foundWhile the body of Vernon Moore has not yet been found there is an intriguing story on this page of Martinez's site, www.ladybegood.com.
-The challenge with the story is the lack of detail on where the British Army convoy traversed the dunes in 1953.
+The challenge with the story is the lack of on where the British Army convoy traversed the dunes in 1953.
 Certainly the body in the photo on this page is lying on sand and not gravel.
 What's not clear to me on this account is whether the 80 miles refers to the width of the dunes at the crossing or the length of the journey at the crossing.
 We used to cross pretty much East from Sarir to our camp.
-Here the dunes were about 40 miles wide but the journey was considerably longer as we wound our way up and down the lines of dunes to saddles where crossing the dune lines was easier.
+Here the dunes were about 40 miles wide but the journey was considerably longer as we wound our way up and down the lines of dunes to saddles where crossing the lines was easier.

 The body of 2nd Lieutenant John Woravka, the Bombardier, was the last of the 8 bodies to be found.
 He was lying on the gravel plain, about 12 miles North of the wreck of the , shrouded in his parachute which had failed to open.
 As Walker writes, his failed parachute spared him the long drawn out ordeal of his fellow crew members.
 His body was also found to be less than a half-mile from the rally point where the other crew members assembled after bailing out, as determined by the pile of discarded parachute harnesses, life preservers and high-altitude clothing found at that point.

-Lady Be Good - 1990-91 Under the Starboard WingThe markers left by the crew that they followed tracks left by an Italian Army convoy of five trucks that had evacuated from Kufra oasis in 1941 escaping a Free French raid.
+Lady Be Good - 1990-91 Under the Starboard WingThe markers left by the crew show that they followed tracks left by an Italian Army convoy of five trucks that had evacuated from Kufra oasis in 1941 escaping a Free French raid.
 They had followed this until they encountered crossing series of tracks determined to have been made by the British Army Long Range Desert Group in 1942 when they moved their base from Siwa to Kufra.

 The photo below shows the remains of a British Army refueling dump from WWII.
 It's possible that these are related to those same Long Range Desert Group operations.
 They were on the edge of the dunes, to the East of where the remains of Hatton and the crew were found but I took no fix on these.
 I think it's safe to say they are still there now.